Tips for Packing Props

 • Prevent from shifting.

-• If the box is larger, cut it down to fit.
+• If the protective box you will use is larger, cut it down to fit.
 The backdrops will travel better if they do not have space to move.
-Fill the gaps with soft items, team WF shirts (you won’t need them until the last day), styrofoam blocks, air packs from your Amazon packages, etc. Do not use other team t-shirts as you may need them before you can access your props.
+Fill the gaps with soft items, team WF Awards shirts (you won’t need them until the last day), Styrofoam blocks, air packs from your Amazon packages, etc. Do not use other team t-shirts as you may need them before you can access your props.

 Items with odd shapes

-• Choose an existing box or build one that fits your needs.
+• Choose an existing box or build one that fits your needs, as small as possible.
+Shifting causes damage.

-• If needed, build extenders to support the sides, for example, add little quarter round to prevent collapsing, then padding appropriately.
+• If needed, build extenders to support the sides, for example, add little quarter round to prevent collapsing, then pad appropriately.
 Make sure that every item has a solid cover or top.

 • If you have large gaps because of the irregular shape, you should use other team materials to fill the gaps.
 Empty space can be crushed by shifting or falling of other objects on top of your package.